omnibor/bomsh/README.md

 And you will find the bombash, bomtrace, and bomtrace2 files have been copied into '.' on your host.

-Generating gitBOM docs with Bomtrace2
+Generating gitBOM Docs with Bomtrace2
 -------------------------------------

 Bomtrace2 is version 2 of Bomtrace.